azzanb/RESTwitter/README.md

-# twitterAPI
+# Twitter API
-*Access Twitter's API to retrieve profile information to hold in a static CSS file.*
+### Access Twitter's API to retrieve profile information to hold in a static CSS file

 ### Render Personal Twitter Information:
-1) Create config.js file.
+1. Create config.js file.
 Within, create an object literal to store your access key and token:
   ```
   module.exports = {
     consumer_key:         '?????',